pablohdzvizcarra/my-software-developer-career/README.md

 #### Day 704: Java and Clean Code Book
 I continue reading clean code I am in the chapter about asynchronous, I really want to start learning about cloud computing to start creating services.

+#### Day 714: Java and Oracle Cloud
+Today I advanced in Oracle Cloud certification, I continue to work on my project on the DAO pattern and repository. must document my progress every day ....